RoundedTB/RoundedTB/README.md

 # RoundedTB
 Add margins and rounded corners to your taskbars!

 ![RoundedTB](https://cdn.discordapp.com/attachments/272509873479221249/846188615993262100/unknown.png)

+## How do I get it?
+The easiest way to download RoundedTB is from the [Microsoft Store](https://www.microsoft.com/store/productId/9MTFTXSJ9M7F).
+You can also download the latest release from the Releases tab, unzip it and run `RoundedTB.exe`.
+Lastly, if you're a madman, just compile it yourself.

 ## To use
 Simply open the application, enter a margin and corner radius (try 2 and 6 to get started with a subtle effect!) then click Apply.
 To remove the effect, close the application.